A Different Approach

 Introduction to Montessori Education

 Maria Montessori (1870–1952) was an Italian physician and educator who developed an educational approach based on scientific observation of children's learning processes.
-Her method emerged from work with children in Rome's San Lorenzo district beginning in 1907 and has since spread to schools worldwide.

 Core Principles